davidventuri/harvard-cs50/final-project/README.md

 # [Final Project](http://cdn.cs50.net/2016/x/project/project.html)

-### A game where you answer the age-old question: "Is this a Rick or a stick?"
+### A game where you answer the age-old question: "Is this a person named Rick or is it a stick?"

 The *hottest*, *most addicting* new game of 2016, "[Rick or Stick?](http://rickorstick.xyz/)", is here!
 Is this a picture of someone named Rick?
 Or is it a picture of a stick?
 Answer correctly and you get a point.
 Never again will you confuse your friend Rick for a stick.
 Trust us, all of your friends named Rick thank you.
 Start climbing the [rickorstick.xyz](http://rickorstick.xyz/) leaderboard today!